kizu/kizu.ru/src/posts/2024-07-19-fit-to-width/index.en.md

 ## Limitations

-Because of the way our technique works — by first rendering the font in the smallest possible size, and then calculating how much we need to bump the font size proportionally, there is a small chance that some fonts could have the widths of glyphs adjusted based on the size, making the adjusted width to not fit exactly.
-However, in my quick test with fonts that I have installed locally, I did not encounter any issues, but it is worth mentioning.

-There are other downsides, some of which I have already mentioned in the article.
+Outside the optical size adjustment limitation of the more simple case, there are other general downsides, some of which I have already mentioned in the article.

 - The [`@property` browser support](https://caniuse.com/mdn-css_at-rules_property) is not perfect, but we can fall back gracefully.
 - There is a text duplication and extra wrappers, so it can be a bit tricky to implement, and requires `aria-hidden` for hiding the duplicated text.